 Slowly we added other penguin related activities – all from the Twinkl website – and ended up with a very full afternoon indeed!

-Robot enjoyed the colouring sheets, and we stuck all the answers together from the matching game we’d played earlier too.
+Rowan enjoyed the colouring sheets, and we stuck all the answers together from the matching game we’d played earlier too.
 There is a wonderful little booklet available to print off which is all about the Emperor Penguins.
-Badger (aged 7) found this really interesting as well, and has asked for a lapbook of his own – about World War Two.
+Louis (aged 7) found this really interesting as well, and has asked for a lapbook of his own – about World War Two.
 So guess what I’m doing this afternoon?!

 To keep all the papers inside, I added another small piece of card along the bottom of the lapbook.
 This worked really well and we haven’t lost anything yet (touch wood!).